-Each year, the McGovern Center sponsors a variety of extracurricular elective courses (formerly blue books) throughout the academic year.
-In addition to usual offerings, such as Art of Observation and Introduction to Medical Humanities, we are proud to present several new courses.
+Each year, the McGovern Center sponsors a variety of extracurricular electives throughout the academic year.
+In addition to usual offerings, such as Art of Observation and Introduction to Medical Humanities, several new courses will be presented:

-- Climate Change and Human Health: Presented by Dr. Thomas Cole, Dr. Susan Pacheco, and Mr. David Kline, topics address scientific and humanistic perspectives relevant to climate change and health.
+- Climate Change and Human Health: Presented by Thomas Cole, PhD, Susan Pacheco, MD, and David Kline, MLitt, MDiv, topics address scientific and humanistic perspectives relevant to climate change and health.

-- Enhancement Medicine and the American Self: Dr. Woods Nash will facilitate this six-week-long series that uses Carl Elliott’s book Better Than Well: American Medicine Meets the American Dream as a guide.
+- Enhancement Medicine and the American Self: Woods Nash, PhD, will facilitate this six-week-long series that uses Carl Elliott’s book Better Than Well: American Medicine Meets the American Dream as a guide.
 The course will explore the relationship between enhancement medicine and cultural images and ideas that shape individual’s quests to be “better than well.”

 - Nurturing Resilience and Care: Organized into three themes (Wisdom, Ethics, and Concentration), this elective will engage participants in meditative and contemplative techniques to strengthen resiliency and capacity to care for frail and dying patients.
-Dr. Thomas Cole and Dr. Koshin Paley Ellison will lead the sessions.
+Thomas Cole, PhD and Koshin Paley Ellison, MFA, LMSW, DMin, will lead the sessions.